MatthewYeend/Laravel-Best-Practices/README.md

 ```php
 $user->notify(new ResetPasswordNotification($token));
 ```
-The **Good** approach improves flexibility and maintainability by using Laravel's notification system instead of directly sending an email.
-This allows sending password reset notifications via multiple channels (e.g., email, SMS) without modifying the core logic, making the code more scalable and reusable.
+The **Good** approach improves flexibility and maintainability by:
+- Using Laravel's notification system instead of directly sending an email.
+- This allows sending password reset notifications via multiple channels (e.g., email, SMS) without modifying the core logic, making the code more scalable and reusable.

 ---
 ## API Responses